Yidu-xSkript/monty/README.md

 ![Design and Development](https://github.com/iwanoszet07/iwanoszet07/blob/main/iMlogo.gif)

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 This projects covers concepts of Stacks, Queues, LIFO, FIFO implementation.
-This was a duo project with partner [Seifu Detso](https://github.com/iwanoszet07)

 At the end of this project, We were able to solve these questions: